Coronavirus recession looms, its course ‘unrecognizable’ - The Boston Globe

 “People may now realize the extent of their overvaluation, and this could lead to persistent economic consequences,” he said.
 “This is a day of reckoning.”

 And what if the outbreak doesn’t run its course in 2020?
-Were it to become a recurring threat in the United States, like a supercharged flu, killing 236,000 a year, the economists estimated that the virus would trim annual output by 1.5% into the future.
+Were it to become a recurring threat in the United States, like a supercharged flu, killing 236,000 a year, the economists estimated that the virus would trim annual output by 1.5 percent into the future.

-Ultimately, the severity of the economy’s slowdown depends on the length and seriousness of the pandemic.
-But Torsten Slok, chief economist at Deutsche Bank Securities, said consumers will continue to be cautious even after authorities signal the all-clear.

-A strong rebound — what economists call a V-shaped recovery, as opposed to a U-shaped one with an extended low — would require a profound resurgence in confidence.
-But few see that on the horizon.